littensy/reflex/docs/docs/reference/reflex/apis/combine-producers.md

 #### Parameters

 -   `producers` - An object containing the [producers](producer) to combine.
 The combined producer's state will organize the state by the keys of this object.
-Actions are merged together and will update the state of the corresponding sub-state.
+Actions will be inherited from the original producers.

 #### Returns